Asian patients in the observational GioTag study

 CI, confidence interval.

 Asian patients in LUX-Lung 3 and 7

-Data from LUX-Lung 3 (72% Asian population) and LUX-Lung 7 (57% Asian population) indicate that efficacy of afatinib* in Asian patients with non-small cell lung cancer (NSCLC) is in line with that seen in other study populations, with epidermal growth factor receptor (EGFR) mutation status being a key predictor of efficacy, rather than ethnicity.1,2 For instance, the hazard ratio (HR) for progression-free survival (PFS) in LUX-Lung 7 was 0.72 for non-Asian patients and 0.76 for the Asian population.2
+Data from LUX-Lung 3 (72% Asian population) and LUX-Lung 7 (57% Asian population) indicate that the efficacy of afatinib in Asian patients with NSCLC is in line with that seen in other study populations, with EGFR mutation status, rather than ethnicity, being a key predictor of efficacy.2,3 For instance, the hazard ratio (HR) for progression-free survival (PFS) in LUX-Lung 7 was 0.72 for non-Asian patients and 0.76 for the Asian population.3

 Japanese patients in LUX-Lung 3

 A subgroup analysis of Japanese patients who participated in LUX-Lung 3 showed a significant increase in PFS with afatinib compared with cisplatin/pemetrexed in all Japanese patients, as well as in patients with common EGFR mutations.
-Overall survival (OS) was significantly longer with afatinib than with chemotherapy in patients with del19 mutations (46.9 vs 31.5 months), but did not differ significantly between treatment arms in patients with L858R mutations.3
+OS was significantly longer with afatinib than with chemotherapy in patients with del19 mutations (46.9 vs 31.5 months), but did not differ significantly between treatment arms in patients with L858R mutations.4

 PFS outcomes for Japanese patients in LUX-Lung 3